Icenium/icenium-cli/docs/man_pages/project/configuration/resource.md

 Lists information about the splash screens and icons for all mobile platforms.

-<% if(isConsole && isMobileWebsite) { %>
-WARNING: This command and its extended commands are not applicable to mobile website projects.
-To view the complete help for this command, run `$ appbuilder help resource`
-<% } %>
 <% if((isConsole && (isCordova || isNativeScript)) || isHtml) { %>

 ### Attributes